KArbeRes/MagentaA11yV2/public/content/documentation/web/component/modal-dialog.md

 3. Listen to screenreader output on all devices

-   - Name: The dialog describes its purpose or title on launch
+   - Name: The dialog describes its purpose or title on launch.
-   - Role: It identifies itself as a modal or dialog
+   - Role: It identifies itself as a modal or dialog.
-   - Group: When closed, focus returns to the launch button
+   - Group: When closed, focus returns to the launch button.
-   - State: When open, content behind the modal remains inert
+   - State: When open, content behind the modal remains inert.

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/modal-dialog](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/modal-dialog)